Fsu0413/QSanguosha-For-Hegemony/README.md

 ### Windows

-1. Download Qt from http://download.qt.io/official_releases/qt/ , make sure the downloaded version is 5.6.0 or later.
+1.Download Qt from http://download.qt.io/official_releases/qt/ , make sure the downloaded version is 5.6.0 or later.
 Then install it.
 ```
 Note the directory MUST NOT HAVE ANY NON-ASCII CHARACTER if you use QtCreator: e.g. "E:\太阳神三国杀编译\Qt5.7.0" is UNUSABLE because of the Non-ASCII characters in the folder name.
 Note that we only support VS2015 and MinGW versions of Qt for windows, other versions are not supported.
 ```

-2. (VS2015 version only) Download VS2015 from http://go.microsoft.com/fwlink/?LinkID=626924&clcid=0x804
+2.(VS2015 version only) Download VS2015 from http://go.microsoft.com/fwlink/?LinkID=626924&clcid=0x804
 Install it.
 While installing, select "Microsoft Visual C++" and "Microsoft Foundation Class" since it is not installed by default and our project depends on it.
 ```
 Note YOU MUST NOT CHANGE THE INSTALL DIRECTORY OF VS2015 if you use QtCreator.
 ```

-2. (MinGW version only) Manually set the environment variable.
+2.(MinGW version only) Manually set the environment variable.
 ```
 1. Open your Qt install dir, enter "Tools", find a folder named "mingwxxx_32" and enter it, enter "bin", copy the full path of this directory.
 2. Right click "This PC" on the desktop, and click "Properties".